manuuconrad/60_day_law_colorectal_brazil/README.md

 ## 📊 Key Analytical Insights
 * **Screening Bottleneck:** Over **70%** of patients across nearly all Brazilian states initiate treatment already at **Stage III or IV**, highlighting critical failures in early detection and primary care screening.
 * **Regional Disparities:** Northern states, such as **Amazonas**, show law non-compliance rates exceeding **50%**, indicating a severe geographic gap in oncology infrastructure.
 * **The Statistical Paradox:** A Pearson correlation coefficient of **0.04** between treatment delay and staging suggests that disease severity is chronically high regardless of the immediate hospital wait time.
-This implies that the patient's prognosis is often compromised before they even enter the specialized oncological system.
+This implies that the patient's prognosis is often compromised before they even enter the specialized oncological system, suggesting that screening is currently inefficient

 <img width="989" height="1189" alt="image" src="https://github.com/user-attachments/assets/682334aa-c3dc-4e5f-9a86-cca27f21666a" />